Creating a Sauna

 A Sacred space in an old woodshed

-On a river in Mount Hood National Forest, tucked in amongst the cedar and doug firs, sits a very small cabin.
-Nearby, an even smaller woodshed was moldering away, waiting.
+On a river in Mount Hood National Forest, tucked in amongst the cedar and doug firs, sits a small cabin.
+Nearby, a woodshed molders away, waiting.

 A sauna on a boulder in a river